Yuhala/stem-bootcamp/home-automation/README.md

 - VCC pin of the IR receiver to +5V.
 - Red LED to Arduino pin 13 through a 220 ohm resistor.
 The longer leg of the LED is the `+` terminal, and the shorter one is the `-` terminal.

-### Part II: Bluetooth

-## Arduino program

-## Part I: Infrared
+#### Arduino program: Infrared
+- In the Arduino program's `loop` function, uncomment the `runInfrared` function.
-- After building the circuit, open the Arduino program and compile.
-Make sure there are no compilation errors.
+- Compile the program and make sure there are no compilation errors.
 A successful compilation prints `Done compiling` in the IDE terminal.
 - Connect the Arduino Uno to a laptop USB port using the USB cable.
 - Upload the program to the Arduino Uno.
 Make sure the upload is successful.
 A successful upload prints the message `Done uploading` in the IDE terminal.
 - Each time a button on the IR remote control is pressed, it sends a signal to the IR receiver which in turn sends the code to the Arduino Uno microcontroller.
 We can observe the hexadecimal code corresponding to a button on the remote control using the `Serial Monitor` of the Arduino IDE.